jlevy/the-art-of-command-line/README.md

 ```

 - A few other options relevant to ssh are security sensitive and should be enabled with care, e.g. per subnet or host or in trusted networks: `StrictHostKeyChecking=no`, `ForwardAgent=yes`

+- Consider [`mosh`](https://mosh.mit.edu/) an an alternative to ssh that uses UDP, avoiding dropped connections and adding convenience on the road (requires server-side setup).

 - To get the permissions on a file in octal form, which is useful for system configuration but not available in `ls` and easy to bungle, use something like
 ```sh